kauppim/MyCSharpDemo/README.md

 ### Method ArabicToRoman

 TODO: Description of the method.
+Add tests.

 ### Method RomanToArabic

 TODO: Implement and describe the method.
+Add tests.

 ## Steps to create a solution